-The following table presents closing prices for ETP common units and shares of Susser common stock on (i) April 25, 2014, the last trading day before the public announcement of the execution of the merger agreement and (ii) July 10, 2014, the last practicable trading day before the date of this document.
-This table also presents the equivalent market value per share of Susser common stock on April 25, 2014 and July 10, 2014.
+The following table presents closing prices for ETP common units and shares of Susser common stock on (i) April 25, 2014, the last trading day before the public announcement of the execution of the merger agreement and (ii) July 25, 2014, the last practicable trading day before the date of this document.
+This table also presents the equivalent market value per share of Susser common stock on April 25, 2014 and July 25, 2014.
+The equivalent market value per share of Susser common stock on April 25, 2014 and July 25, 2014.
 The equivalent market value per share of Susser common stock has been determined by multiplying the closing prices of ETP common units on those dates by, (i) in the case of the standard mix of consideration, the exchange ratio of 0.7253 of an ETP common unit and adding \$40.125, which represents the cash portion of the standard mix of consideration, and (ii) in the case of a unit election, 1.4506 ETP common units, which is the number of ETP common units into which each Susser share subject to the unit election would be converted assuming no proration.